-And once you’re familiar with the difference between Cabo San Lucas vs San Jose del Cabo, you’ll be ready to plan the perfect trip.
+And once you’re familiar with the difference between Cabo San Lucas vs San Jose del Cabo, you’ll be ready to plan the perfect Cabo itinerary.
 And for more details, check out the best things to do in San Jose del Cabo!

 Travel Tips for Planning Your First Cabo San Lucas Trip